Coscinocercus

 Coscinocercus is an extinct genus of Glyptodont.
 It lived during the Late Miocene, and its fossilized remains were discovered in South America.

 Description

 This animal, like all glyptodonts, had a carapace formed by numerous osteoderms fused together, protecting most of its body.
 Osteoderms from the dorsal carapace and the mobile rings of the tail show very numerous peripheral figures, among which were large perforations.
 The caudal tube was robust and its central figures were often separated by two rows of flat polygonal figures, with numerous perforations occupying the junction points of the furrows.
 Its appearance was probably quite similar to Plohophorus.

 Classification

 The genus Coscinocercus was first described in 1939 by Cabrera, based on fossil remains found in the Argentine pampa, in Late Miocene terrains.
-Two species were attributed to this genus, Coscinocercus marcalaini and C. brachyurus, mainly distinguished by specifities of the carapace, that might only be intraspecific variations.
+Two species were attributed to this genus, Coscinocercus marcalaini and C. brachyurus, mainly distinguished by specificities of the carapace, that might only be intraspecific variations.